Government to ban ‘appalling’ NDAs in cases of harassment and discrimination

 Zelda Perkins, Weinstein’s former assistant and founder of the campaign group Can’t Buy My Silence UK, said the move was “a huge milestone”.

-She said: “For years, we’ve heard empty promises from governments whilst victims have continued to be silenced, to see this Government accept the need for nationwide legal change shows that they have listened and understood the abuse of power taking place.
+“For years, we’ve heard empty promises from governments whilst victims have continued to be silenced, to see this Government accept the need for nationwide legal change shows that they have listened and understood the abuse of power taking place,” she said.

 “Above all though, this victory belongs to people who broke their NDAs, who risked everything to speak the truth when they were told they couldn’t.
 Without their courage, none of this would be happening.”